 We had a massive collapse.

-Why were we spending more work?
+Why were spending more money?

 These programs did create jobs, but not net creation.